sydasif/python-book/docs/source/03_collection/05_dict.md

 # Dictionaries in Python

 Dictionaries are used to store data values in `key-value` pairs.
-A dictionary is a collection which is ordered, changeable and does not allow a duplicate keys, any key of the dictionary is associated (or mapped) to a value.
+A dictionary is a collection which is ordered, and changeable and does not allow duplicate keys, any key of the dictionary is associated (or mapped) to a value.
 Keys within a dictionary are 'unique' and must be from immutable data types such as strings or numbers.

 ```{Note}
 As of Python version 3.7, dictionaries are ordered.
 In Python 3.6 and earlier, dictionaries are unordered.